pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

     email: tale@dd.org

 --- abstract
-This document proposes a new extensible method for delegation of the authority for a domain in Domain Name System (DNS) based in DELEG and DELEGI records.
+This document proposes a new extensible method for the delegation of authority for a domain in the Domain Name System (DNS) using DELEG and DELEGI records.

-A delegation in the DNS is a mechanism that enables efficient and distributed management of the DNS namespace.
+A delegation in the DNS enables efficient and distributed management of the DNS namespace.
-The traditional DNS delegation is based on NS records which contain only hostname of a server and no other parameters.
+The traditional DNS delegation is based on NS records which contain only hostnames of servers and no other parameters.
-New delegation records are extensible, can be secured with DNSSEC, and eliminate parent-child duplication from the DNS.
+The new delegation records are extensible, can be secured with DNSSEC, and eliminate the problem of having two sources of truth for delegation information.

 --- middle